wikimatze/mdbook/chapters/02-03-user-login-and-registration.md

 - protect our controller methods and views to prevent security issues.

-i> ## why confirmation mail
+I> ## Why Confirmation Mail
-i>
+I>
-i> check that the user actually signed up for the account and actually wants it. this also helps you from spamming your i> platform is going to be floated with billions of users. another usage of this information is to give your users a i> chance to change their password and/or stay in contact with them to inform them about updates.
+I> Check that the user actually signed up for the account and actually wants it.
+This also helps you from spamming your I> platform is going to be floated with billions of users.
+Another usage of this information is to give your users a I> chance to change their password and/or stay in contact with them to inform them about updates.

-### add confirmation code and confirmation attributes to the user model
+### Add Confirmation Code and Confirmation Attributes to the User Model

-create a good migration which fits to the task we want to do:
+Create a good migration which fits to the task we want to do:

 {: lang="bash" }